Ethan Brosh

-Ethan Brosh is a rock guitarist from Boston, Massachusetts.
+Ethan Brosh is an American rock guitarist from Boston, Massachusetts.
 He is best known for his solo work and for his work as the lead guitarist in the band Burning Heat.

 Early life

 Growing up in Israel, at a very young age Brosh took piano lessons briefly after being inspired by classical music and classical composer Bach.
 He later became intrigued by hearing his brother's cassette tape of Iron Maiden album Number of the Beast at the age of 11 and picked up classical and electric guitar at age 12.

 Brosh moved to the United States in 2001 where he became a student at the Berklee College of Music.
 He graduated with honors in 2004 and then returned as a part-time teacher in 2008 till present.

 Career

 Brosh was signed to Magna Carta Records which released his debut instrumental album Out of Oblivion and distributed it worldwide on March 24, 2009.
 The album features Mike Mangini (Dream Theater, Extreme, Steve Vai) on drums and guest appearances by George Lynch (Dokken, Lynch Mob), Greg Howe (Michael Jackson) and Joe Stump (Holy Hell).
 The album was mixed and mastered by Chris Tsangarides (Judas Priest, Yngwie Malmsteen).
 The album artwork was created by Derek Riggs the long time artist of Iron Maiden.

-Additionally he was the guitar player of the band Angels of Babylon along with Rhino (Manowar, Holy Hell) and David Ellefson (Megadeth).
-The debut album, Kingdom of Evil was released on January 29, 2010 on Metal Heaven Records in Europe, In May 2010 on Hydrant Records in Japan, and on July 29 on BurnHill Union Records in America and the rest of the world.
+Additionally, he was the guitar player of the band Angels of Babylon along with Rhino (Manowar, Holy Hell) and David Ellefson (Megadeth).
+The debut album, Kingdom of Evil was released on January 29, 2010, on Metal Heaven Records in Europe, In May 2010 on Hydrant Records in Japan, and on July 29 on BurnHill Union Records in America and the rest of the world.
 Angels of Babylon was featured in several magazines worldwide as well as having some radio support in different countries.

 Brosh is known for his love of vintage 1980s amplifiers and guitars such as the Fender HM Strat, Washburn EC29, BC Rich Gunslinger and ADA MP1 Preamp In more recent years Brosh has been exclusively playing through the ISP Technologies Theta amp in all its different versions.